-The assets that Christchurch City Council considers to be strategic assets include:
+The assets that the Christchurch City Council considers to be strategic assets include:

-- Its controlling interest in Christchurch City Holdings Ltd; - The controlling interest that Christchurch City Holdings Ltd holds in each of the following subsidiaries (each subsidiary to be treated as a separate strategic asset for the purposes of this policy): - Lyttelton Port Company Limited - Christchurch International Airport Limited - Orion Group Limited; - The controlling interest in Jade Stadium or its successor held either directly by Christchurch City Council or through Christchurch City Holdings Limited; - The controlling interest in Christchurch City Facilities Limited or its successor held either directly by Christchurch City Council or through Christchurch City Holdings Limited; - Christchurch Town Hall; - Its equity in Transwaste Canterbury Limited. - The Christchurch Art Gallery and its permanent collection; - The library network as a whole including the central library, the suburban libraries and the mobile library service; - The Christchurch City roading network as a whole; - The water supply network as a whole including reservoirs, pump stations and reticulation; - The sewage collection, treatment and disposal system as a whole including the sewers, pump stations and the treatment works; - The land drainage system as a whole including the storm-water pipe network, the open river system, waterways, wetlands and retention basins;
+- · Its equity in Christchurch City Holdings Ltd; - The equity that Christchurch City Holdings Ltd holds in each of the following subsidiaries (each subsidiary to be treated as a separate strategic asset for the purposes of this policy); - Lyttelton Port Company Limited; - Christchurch International Airport Limited; - Orion Group Limited; - Redbus Limited; - · City Care Limited. - The equity in Jade Stadium or its successor held either directly by the Christchurch City Council or through Christchurch City Holdings Limited; - The equity in Christchurch City Facilities Limited or its successor held either directly by the Christchurch City Council or through Christchurch City Holdings Limited;

-- The reserves lands as a whole including land held under the Reserves Act and land used for parks, gardens, sports fields, recreational areas and cemeteries; - The Council's built recreational facilities including its suburban swimming pools (Waltham, Halswell and Sockburn) and indoor pool complexes; - The system as a whole of off-street parking facilities owned or operated by the Council; - The public transport infrastructure system as a whole including the Bus Exchange, bus shelters and other bus related facilities; - The Council's portfolio of Heritage Assets as a whole (excluding assets specifically acquired for on-selling after providing them with protective covenants); - Harbour structures, including wharves, jetties, slipways, breakwaters and seawalls; - The waste management system as a whole including transfer stations.
+- Christchurch Town Hall; - Its equity in Transwaste Canterbury Limited; - The land and buildings as a whole owned by the Council for its public rental housing provision; - The Christchurch Art Gallery and its permanent collection; - The library network as a whole including the central library, the suburban libraries and the mobile library service; - The Christchurch City roading network as a whole; - The water supply network as a whole including reservoirs, pump stations and reticulation: - The sewage collection, treatment and disposal system as a whole including the sewers. - pump stations and the treatment works; - The land drainage system as a whole including the stormwater pipe network, the open river system, waterways, wetlands and retention basins; - The reserves lands as a whole including land held under the Reserves Act and land used for parks, gardens, sports fields, recreational areas and cemeteries; - The Council's built recreational facilities including its suburban swimming pools (Waltham and Halswell) and indoor pool complexes; - The system as a whole of off-street parking facilities owned or operated by the Council; - The public transport infrastructure system as a whole including the Bus Exchange, bus shelters and other bus related facilities; - The Council's portfolio of Heritage Assets as a whole (excluding assets specifically acquired for on-selling after providing them with protective covenants); - Harbour structures as a whole, including wharves, jetties, slipways, breakwaters and seawalls; - The waste management system as a whole including transfer stations.

-Section 97 of the Act requires that decisions to transfer the ownership or control of a strategic asset to or from the Council, or a decision to construct, replace or abandon a strategic asset can only be taken if the decision has been explicitly provided for by a statement of proposal in the Council's LTCCP.
+Section 97 of the Act requires that decisions to transfer the ownership or control of a strategic asset to or from the Council, or a decision to construct, replace or abandon a strategic asset can be taken only if the decision has been explicitly provided for by a statement of proposal in the Council's LTCCP.